Skip to main content

 Department Overview

-What Art History Teaches Us
+What Art History and Architectural History Teaches Us

-Studying art history allows students to engage with the ways in which people in the past and present — patrons, artists, users, and viewers — have created and employed images and to what ends.
-Indeed, students of art history study works of art that embody the most important ideas and cherished aspirations of cultures through time and across the globe.
+Studying the history of art and architecture allows students to engage with the ways in which people in the past and present ā€” patrons, artists, architects, users, and viewers ā€” have created and employed images and forms and to what ends.
+Indeed, students study works of art and architecture that embody the most important ideas and cherished aspirations of cultures through time and across the globe.
 As a result, they gain a deeper understanding of a global, and multicultural, past and present.

-In studying art history, students consider how scholars and others have thought about a given work and are asked to find their place in that discussion.
-In the art history classroom, we carefully look at images and analyze them, research the cultures in which they were produced, and make arguments about their meanings and impact.
+Students in the art history program pursue a major in art history or in architectural studies (following the ā€œhistoryā€ track).
+Along either of these paths, students consider how scholars, makers, and others have thought about a given work and are asked to find their place in that discussion.
+In the art history programā€™s classrooms, we carefully look at works across a range of scales and analyze them, research the cultures in which they were produced, and make arguments about their meanings and impact.

 Art History Learning Goals and Objectives